Chrysler Slant-6 engine: Design

-It was introduced in two piston displacement sizes in 1960: The 170 cuin "LG" (low-G, referring to the relatively short engine block casting and crankshaft stroke) in the Valiant, and the 225 cuin "RG" (raised-G, referring to the relatively tall engine block casting and crankshaft stroke) in full-size Plymouth and Dodge Dart models.
+It was introduced in two displacements in 1960: The 170 cuin "LG" (low-G, referring to the relatively short engine block casting and crankshaft stroke) in the compact Valiant, and the 225 cuin "RG" (raised-G, referring to the relatively tall engine block casting and crankshaft stroke) in full-size Plymouth and Dodge Dart models.
 In 1960, the engine was called the "30-D Economy Six" engine by Plymouth marketers, referring to the 30° cylinder block angle.

 The G-engine was offered in various configurations in the North American market until 1983 in cars, 1987 in trucks, and 1991 for marine, agricultural, and industrial use.
-Replacement engines were built in Mexico through 2000.
 The G-engine was used by Chrysler's international operations in locally produced vehicles.
 It was also purchased by other original equipment manufacturers for installation in commercial vehicles, agricultural and industrial equipment, and boats.

 The G-engine gained a reputation for reliability and durability.
 The basic design is rigid and sturdy, in part because the engine was designed to be made of either iron or aluminum.
 An aluminum block was produced in 1961–1963, but most blocks were made of iron.
 The block is of a deep-skirt design, with the crankshaft axis well above the oil pan rails for structural rigidity.
-Although only four main bearings are used, they are of the same dimensions as those in the 2G (1964–1971) Hemi, and fewer mains results in a crankshaft better able to withstand the effects of torque.
+Although only four main bearings are used, they are of the same dimensions as those in the 2G 5-bearing (1964–1971) Hemi, and fewer mains results in a crankshaft better able to withstand the effects of torque.
 Efficient cooling and lubrication systems, a favorable ratio of connecting rod length to stroke, and a forged steel crankshaft (on engines made through mid-1976) all contributed to the engine's strength and durability.